 During the colder months, the sun sets before 4 p.m. with the earliest sunset at 3:28 p.m.
 Sunset before 3:30 p.m.!

 CNN further states that Daylight Saving Time could be eliminated.
 “Eliminating the practice would prevent the jarring feeling we all get in the fall when the clocks reset and it suddenly gets dark at 4:30 p.m.”
 Well by changing the clock in NY to match Central Time the sun would set at 3:30 p.m.
 Which is a greater shock?
 Or having a 6:30 p.m. sunset time in June?
 Working folk who put in 8 hours and have a small commute would have little sunlight during the warmer evenings.
 Oh sure, they could get up at 3:30 a.m. to enjoy their daylight before work.

 Check your location.
-Here’s the link to the U.S. Naval Observatory sunrise/sunset calculator.
+Here’s the link (The web site is being updated.
+Link will be updated in Summer 2020) to the U.S. Naval Observatory sunrise/sunset calculator.
 In form A, select your state; enter your city; and click the compute table button.
 If you are currently in the Eastern Time Zone, subtract an hour from the table.
 If you live in the Pacific Time Zone, add an hour.
 Mountain and Central Time Zones are not affected.